ipfs-shipyard/py-ipfs-http-client/docs/releasing.md

 ### Python 3 with `setuptools` and `wheel` support

 APT line: `sudo apt install python3-setuptools python3-wheel`
+DNF line: `sudo dnf install python3-setuptools python3-wheel`

 ### PanDoc

 PanDoc is used to on-the-fly convert the `README.md` to reStructuredText when running `./setup.py`.
 This way we can keep all the project documentation in one (nice) format.

 APT line: `sudo apt install pandoc`
+DNF line: `sudo dnf install pandoc`

 ## Building the documentation